tanersener/flutter-ffmpeg/README.md

 #### 2.1 Packages

-Default installation of `FlutterFFmpeg` enables the default package, which is based on `https` package.
-It is possible to enable other installed packages using the following steps.
+Default installation of `FlutterFFmpeg` enables the default package, which is based on `https_lts` package.
+It is possible to enable other packages using the following steps.

 1. Use the following dependency block in your `pubspec.yaml` file.
     ```